wesExpress/DarkMatter/README.md

-DarkMatter is a single header-file framework that abstracts the three main modern graphics APIs: DirectX12, Vulkan, and Metal.
+DarkMatter is a framework that abstracts the three main modern graphics APIs: DirectX12, Vulkan, and Metal.
 It acomplishes this through a simple abstraction layer where you create three main types of rendering resources:

 1. Render Passes
 2. Pipelines